 Q: Can’t wait to try your new ink pads!
 They sound so versatile.
 But I’m curious how well the sponge base will hold up if I get over anxious and stamp down too hard.

 A: The pad itself will be fine, but you may find a bit of an inky mess!
 You will also find that linen pads will get a dip in the middle after use, but foam pads do not tend to do that.
+Do be gentle with your pad, though, since it’s foam if you are rough with them, they may tear.

 Add some serious OOMPH to your cards with these fun techniques!